neontapir/neontapir.github.io/_posts/2013/2013-09-03-lessons-running-coding-dojo.md

 - professional
 tags:
 - code dojo
-status: publish
-type: post
-published: true
-author:
-  login: Chuck
-  email: neontapir@gmail.com
-  display_name: Chuck
-  first_name: Chuck
-  last_name: Durfee

 ---
 ![dojo](/assets/dojo-300x128.jpg)

-After posting about [coding dojos]({% post_url 2012-08-29-group-coding-exercises-the-code-dojo %}) a year ago, I have one started at work.
+After posting about coding dojos a year ago, I have one started at work.
 We wrapped up our fifth session today on the [bowling game kata](http://butunclebob.com/ArticleS.UncleBob.TheBowlingGameKata) by Uncle Bob Martin.

 Overall, the experience has been wonderful.
 I've gotten a number of encouraging comments each week, and we have a number of regulars who attend.
 The survey I sent today affirmed my anecdotal evidence -- very positive feedback.
 Also, I've gotten to know a few programmers in different departments that I normally wouldn't interact with.